lsst-sims/MW-Flare/lsst_sims/README.md

 `duration_from_energy` in `mdwarf_utils.py`.
 The script `validate_duration.py`
 validates this process by taking the actual energies of the Hawley et al. 2014 flares, feeding them through `duration_from_energy`, and plotting the resulting distribution of durations against the actual durations in the data.
+These plots will be found in `plots/duration_plot.png` after running `validate_duration.py`.